What is Trauma-Informed Care?

 A 2023 article by Fast Company similarly described the importance of trauma-informed leadership from a business point of view.
 “Trauma will continue to shift norms and reshape work as we know it, and organizations that want to see sustained success into the future will need to implement trauma-informed leadership,” the article said.

-An article by Equal Justice USA noted trauma-informed policing is taking off in some precincts.
-According to the article, "The big picture goal is to help police identify and respond appropriately to trauma in their daily interactions with community members."
+"The big picture goal is to help police identify and respond appropriately to trauma in their daily interactions with community members," the article said.

-Writers and Communications Professionals: Writers and communications professionals can benefit from a trauma-informed perspective to provide a psychologically safe experience for readers who might be trauma survivors.
+- Writers and Communications Professionals: Writers and communications professionals can benefit from a trauma-informed perspective to provide a psychologically safe experience for readers who might be trauma survivors.
 According to The Journalist’s Resource, trauma-informed journalism leads to accurate reporting and can protect survivors from further harm or re-traumatization.
+The Journal of Public Relations Education noted a need for this approach in the field of public relations, too.

 What Treatments and Resources are Available for Survivors?